david16correa/RollerCoasterSimulator/README.md

 - CairoMakie
 - Dates

-`main.jl` provides an example of the intended use.
+`src/main.jl` provides an example of the intended use.

 An example is shown below.